oliveriobw/objc_kit/README.md

 # objc_kit

 Useful macros to simplify objective-c development.
 Logging and exceptions.
+Compile with ENABLE_LOGGING in configurations where you want logging)

 ## Logging Examples: